newswangerd/collection_demo/collection_demo/README.md

             └── main.yml
 ```

-It includes a `galaxy.yml` file for defining the collections name, version, tags, license and other meta data as well as
+It includes a `galaxy.yml` file for defining the collections name, version, tags, license and other metadata as well as
 directories for roles and plugins.
 The roles directory contains a list of traditional roles and the plugins directory can
 contain subdirectories for all of the Ansible plugin types such as modules, inventory, callback, connection plugins and more.